CorrelAid/docs/wiki/communication/slack.md

 ### I want to get access to Slack.
 How do I get it?

 {% hint style="info" %}
-If you want to become part of our Slack, drop an email to [Phil](mailto:phil.b@correlaid.org).
+If you want to become part of our Slack, drop an email to [Isabel](mailto:isabel.w@correlaid.org).
 If you are already member of our Slack and would like to see your friend become part of the team, you can also [request an invite](https://slack.com/intl/en-de/help/articles/201330256-Invite-new-members-to-your-workspace#request-an-invitation) from within Slack.&#x20;
 {% endhint %}

 ### I dont really get this Slack thing?
 Who can help me?

 {% hint style="info" %}
 Don't really get Slack yet?
 It's all weird and clunky?
-Write a direct message to Phil (@Philipp Bosch), he'll help you!
+Write a direct message to Isabel (@Isabel Willmann), she'll help you!
 {% endhint %}